gordonturner/stupid-remote/README Install OSMC.md

 Install cec-client
 ------------------

+- NOTE: If not using cec-client, need to remove references to it in `app.js` and `/bin/www`

 - Install `cec-client`:

 ```
 sudo apt-get install cec-utils -y
 ```

-- NOTE: May already be installed, if so continue to next step

 - Confirm version: